Study in Harlaxton, England

 Select the Course That Fits Your Degree

-NUR 380 Caring, Healing, and Self Discovery through the Arts and Nursing is a course which is restricted to students who have successfully completed a clinical nursing course.
+NUR/PBH/SWK 380 Caring, Healing, and Self Discovery through the Arts and Nursing is a course which is restricted to students who have successfully completed a clinical nursing course or who are majors or minors in Public Health or Social Work.
 The course will be taught as a pilgrimage in a broad, spiritual sense.
 An opportunity to study the concepts and principles of art and science essential to caring, healing and self-discover, students will explore historical and cultural contexts for healing including works of art, healthcare settings, healing gardens, and sacred places.

 For questions and additional information, please contact Dr. Mirola, Dean of the College of Arts and Sciences.